dmmiller612/Machine_Learning_Spring_Weka/README.md

 src/main/resources/arffs => Contains all of the arffs used. car_train.arff and car_test.arff are the training and testing instances for the car evaluation dataset. census.arff and censusTest.arff are the training and testing instances for the Census dataset.

-src/main/resources/models => Contains several models used for the analysis.
+src/main/resources/models => Contains several models used for the supervised learning analysis.
 If you don’t want to run the code locally, you can just use these models against the training and test arffs listed above.